 But, she’s gone and the salmon that had danced through the rocks at the sea’s edge has flicked its tail and joined her.
 Aedh glances at his hands and sees ‘s them quiver.
 The flesh between their knuckles sags and there’s an old man’s spots on their backs.

-The tallest of the trio catches one of the fighters and takes the life from him as if its dipping water from a well.
+The tallest of the three catches one of the fighters and takes the life from him as if its dipping water from a well.
 Now it’s reached the beach he can see its legs; skinny as wire, and twice as sleek.
 He drops his knife.
 If they want to end him too all the sacrifices in the world won’t help.

 ‘What are you?’